jingliu92/linkage_analysis/README.md

 step 3: serotyping
 ## Create marker gene file
 nano all.gene.fasta
+## Step 1: Classify the distribution of esp+ genes within EHEC or EPEC
 ## make db
 ```
 makeblastdb -in all_markers.fasta -dbtype nucl -out all_markers